Creating a Custom Configuration

 Files Changed During Configuration

-directory may have been created or changed, depending on the specific edits made in
+The following files may have been created or changed in the Documents\TinyTERM folder, depending on the specific edits made in step 4 above:

 - attr.dat - custom attribute schemes: colors, etc.